LordHypersonic/C-Unjumble-the-jumbled-words/README.md

 Hello peeps!
 Lord Hypersonic greets you.
 Today I am here with  a c++ program that will solve any jumble word.
 ONLY WORD.
-For working of this program you need a text file in the same folder (click here to download files), in which EXE file is.
+For working of this program you need words.txt text file in the same folder, in which EXE file is.
 So the working of program is like this;

 1. First it will ask for jumbled word.